Last updated: [02/27/21]

 - Have valid health insurance that covers COVID-19 treatment for the entire period of their intended visit.
 This does not apply to those with Jordanian nationality.

-In addition to the comprehensive curfew on Fridays, a nightly nationwide curfew is in effect starting every evening at 9 p.m. for businesses and 10 p.m. for individuals and ending the following morning at 6 a.m.
+- Jordan has a nightly curfew that begins at 9 p.m. for commercial establishments and 10 a.m. for individuals and ends the next morning at 6 a.m.

-Individuals are required to stay in their homes during the set curfew hours.
-There are some exceptions to this, including those the Jordanian National Center for Security and Crisis Management (NCSCM) on October 14 outlined as exempt from the nationwide curfews.
-Exceptions include:
+- Individuals are required to stay in their homes during the set curfew hours.
+There are some exceptions to this, including:

 - Individuals going to the airport.
 A copy of the travel ticket must be present.
 Only one travel companion may transport the traveler to the airport.
 This also applies to passengers who arrive during curfew hours.
 Airport taxis will continue to operate.

-- Patients released from hospitals and the Dead Sea quarantine area with discharge papers.
+- Patients released from hospitals with discharge papers.